Guillex387/qpt-container/README.md

 - Preview the files
 - Remove folders and files

 The app is very friendly and easy to use, you can create the disks you need and manage at the same time.
+And is completely secure because all the disk is locked with a password, and all the data will be store locally in your computer and not in the cloud or something like this.

 > **Important**
 >